IBM-Cloud/docs/services/BlockStorage/index.md

    d.
 In the Attach dialog, select an instance of a virtual server from the drop-down list.

    e.
 Optionally, specify the device to be used to attach this volume.

-If you do not specify the device, the system automatically selects the first available device on the virtual server.
+      **Note:** If you do not specify the device, the system automatically selects the first available device on the virtual server.

    f.
 Click **Attach** to submit the information and close the dialog.